-At the same time, participants will explore major themes of Christian life and leadership, including: Being and Becoming a Beloved Child of God, God's Dream for the World, Wholeness and Health, Building Relationships and Learning to Live in Solidarity With Those Made Poor and/or Marginal in Society, Keeping the Sabbath, Power, Money, Building the Beloved Community, Call, and Discipleship Over the Long Haul.
+Participants will explore major themes of Christian life and leadership, including: Being and Becoming a Beloved Child of God, God's Dream for the World, Wholeness and Health, Building Relationships and Learning to Live in Solidarity With Those Made Poor and/or Marginal in Society, Keeping the Sabbath, Power, Money, Building the Beloved Community, Call, and Discipleship Over the Long Haul.
+From 2009-2010, participants will be led by the Kalemeris Leadership Team of facilitators and student interns.

-MASTER OF ARTS IN RELIGION
+MASTER OF ARTS (RELIGION)

 MA 07548 M.A.R.
-INTEGRATIVE SEMINAR
+INTEGRATIVE SEMINAR 3 hrs.

-3 hrs